vmmunoza/Hardhat-Template-for-Metis-L2/README.md

 # Metis 101: Deploy and Explore

 Deploy a smart contract on Metis using Hardhat.
-Hardhat is a development environment to compile, deploy, test, and debug smart contracts.

 ### Setting Up the Project Environment